AdolfVonKleist/AltFstAligner/README.md

  * Haven't tested on linux yet.
  * Should be UTF8 compatible, but no extensive tests yet.

 More or less the same thing that is in Phonetisaurus.
-Intended to replace M2MAligner, this version stores the alignment Fsts offline in a FarArchive.
+Intended to replace M2MAligner, this version stores the alignment Fsts offline in a FarArchive during training.

-Turns out this is both way lower memory (25mb vs 300mb...) but it is also faster.
+Achieves more or less identical accuracy on the CMU datasets (see below), but makes some important improvements:
+ * Extremely low memory: 300+MB -> 25MB (CMUdict)
+ * Roughly %10 faster.
+ * Hopefully better code as well.

 Results are a tiny bit different to the original and produce different accuracies in the G2P model-building and decoding stages: